sagemathinc/cocalc-doc/source/teaching-course-management.rst

 A handout consists of a folder that contains one or more files to be distributed to your students.

-Start off by creating a folder called **Handouts** in the root directory of your course project.
+Create a folder called **Handouts** in the root directory of your course project.
 Within this folder create a subfolder called, say, **Handout1** and populate it with one or more files for the handout.
 These files can be anything - text, Markdown, code, pdf, and may contain subfolders.

 Open the **.course** file and click on the **Handouts** tab

 .. image:: img/teaching/handout-course.png
      :width: 100%

-Enter **Handout** in the search box on the right hand of the screen.
+Type **handout** in the search box on the right hand of the screen and press enter.
+Note that search is case-insensitive.

 The system will look for any folders with **Handout1** in their path name and  return a set of options.
 Highlight the one you want and click on **Add selected handout**.